Skip to main content

 December 2023

-The team in discussion with local well owner and famer on implementing the proposed water desalination unit.
+The team in discussion with local well owner and farmer on implementing the proposed water desalination unit.

 Visit to the Zataary Syrian refugee camp solar energy station.